ajaxxxxxxxx/ajaxxxxxxxx.github.io/_05DungeonsDaedra/2-Install-Guide.md

 ### Mod Suggestions, Gameplay Profiles, and Installing Additional Mods

-The base Heartland modlist overhauls visuals and stability, leaving the gameplay systems (questing, levelling, level scaling, combat) in a vanilla state.
+The base D&D modlist overhauls visuals and stability, leaving the gameplay systems (questing, levelling, level scaling, combat) in a vanilla state.
 Given this, you may want to consider adding additional mods to enhance Oblivion's gameplay.
 Below are some general steps to follow in order to add mods on top of the list.
 Please note though, we cannot provide support for list modifications, so you are more than welcome to play around, but do so at your own risk!

 #### General Steps

-1. **Download the mods you wish to add.** Make sure to read the documentation to ensure that they do not have any compatibility issues with any of the mods already included in the Heartland list.
+1. **Download the mods you wish to add.** Make sure to read the documentation to ensure that they do not have any compatibility issues with any of the mods already included in the D&D list.
 If on Nexus, use ‘mod manager download’ where possible with MO2 open to have the archive appear directly in your MO2/download folder.
 If only manual download is available, cut and paste the archive to the downloads folder.
 2. **Install the mods in MO2** by double clicking the archive in the Downloads tab of the plugins pane.
 Click the **manual installation** option and verify that the structure is as it should be (you can tell from the green ‘Looks good’ text).
 If it is not, right click and set the data directory on the folders as appropriate.
 Remember to checkmark the mod in the mods pane after it has been installed.
 3. Select **BOSS** from the executable dropdown in MO2 and hit **Run**.
 The BOSS GUI will appear over the top of MO2.
 Hit **Run BOSS**.
 It will sort your plugins and output an HTML log when completed.
 Close BOSS.
 Back in MO2, the ESPs from your new mod(s) will now be in their correct load order positions in the plugins pane.
 4. In the mods pane, find the **Bashed Patch** mod for your currently enabled profile and **remove it**.